inlivedev/inlive-website/content/docs/tutorial/tutorial-building-viewer-counter-widget-with-real-time-widget-api/index.md

 - An IDE/code editor like [Visual Studio Code](https://code.visualstudio.com).
 - Some knowledge of HTML, and JavaScript languages.

-## Set up real-time widget API
+## Set up Real-Time Widget API

-Before proceeding further, you must create an account in the [inLive Studio]({{< getenv env="_HUGO_INLIVE_STUDIO_ORIGIN" >}}) in order to use the real-time widget API.
+Before proceeding further, you must create an account in the [inLive Studio]({{< getenv env="_HUGO_INLIVE_STUDIO_ORIGIN" >}}) in order to use the Real-Time Widget API.
 After the account is created, you need to **create a widget** and obtain the **widget key**, which will be used to communicate with the inLive channel server later.
 There is a tutorial that explains more about this process.
 You can read the tutorial [here](/docs/tutorial/tutorial-creating-and-managing-widget/).

 ## Set up the project